DavidMorano/rightcore/mjd/README.txt

 MJD

 This is a KSH shell built-in command.
-It convert a date specification (yyyymmmdd) to a MJD decimal integer.
+It converts a date specification (yyyymmmdd) to a MJD decimal integer.

 Synopsis: